openstack-infra/storyboard/README.rst

   This lets you easily get customized views for the stuff that happens to matters to you, personally.

+*Gerrit integration*
+  StoryBoard should reuse the projects and groups defined for Gerrit.
+It should reflect merges with deeper integration than with LP... potentially forcing a 1:1 relationship between tasks and merges (one merge = one task marked 'Landed')

 *Series tracking*
   A new tab for StoryBoard, giving you per-series and per-milestone views of progress.
 Would replace the need for status.o.o/releasestatus.
 Series and